 Know your body, and know when you’re overdoing it.
 Listening to your body is one of the greatest gifts you can give yourself.

-I really hope you consider trying some of these tips, and that they help you avoid getting sick as often.
+I really hope you consider trying some of these tips, and have learned some things about how to avoid getting sick!

 Feeling overwhelmed?
 This post offers strategies to overcome it.

 What tricks do you use to keep sickness away?